 This should always be your starting point.
 It’s easy to go out and buy a little bit of everything only to have it hanging around the house for months on end because nobody needs it.
 So remember – find out what your little ones need before you start making shopping lists.

 You have to be prepared to be successful with this one.
-Go through the flyers and check out the cheapest prices.
+Go through the flyers and check out the lowest prices.
 Then choose one store to visit.
-Large stores such as Walmart & Staples have price matching policies and you can often save a great deal this way.
+Large stores such as Walmart & Staples have price matching policies, and you can often save a great deal this way.
 Don’t be afraid to ask!
 This one is great for food items as well – especially if you’re stocking up for lunches.

 Another good way to save is to shop online.
 A big advantage is that you can shop in your PJ’s when the kids have gone to bed but be careful.
-Check for hidden shipping costs, these can add up very quickly and before you know it the items were cheap but the shipping burst your budget.
+Check for hidden shipping costs, these can add up very quickly, and before you know it the items were cheap, but the shipping burst your budget.

 If you see pens for $1 a pack, grab a couple of extras – or if you’re in a position to, buy loads.
-Items that you know will need replacing through the year, like pens, pencils, erasers etc are worth stocking up on whenever you see them on sale.
+Items that you know will need replacing through the year, like pens, pencils, erasers, etc. are worth stocking up on whenever you see them on sale.
 I don’t know about you but our boys go through so many pens I suspect that they are actually supplying the whole school.

 Reusable Items Save A Fortune

 If you can buy a lunch box/lunch bag and a Ziploc type box for sandwiches etc. , you will save a fortune in brown bags and baggies.
 The same goes for buying a refillable water/juice bottle and ditching those cartons every day.